cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 employing a novel technique to protect against forgery attacks applicable to prior Schnorr-based threshold signature constructions.

-This draft specifies the variant of FROST that requires a trusted dealer to perform key generation.
-Further, this draft specifies only two-round signing operations.
-This draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA nonce generation.
+This draft specifies only two-round signing operations.
+This draft specifies signatures that are compatible with EdDSA verification of signatures, but not EdDSA nonce generation.
 EdDSA-style nonce-generation, where the nonce is derived deterministically, is insecure in a multi-party signature setting.

+[OPEN ISSUE: EdDSA compatibility is still an open issue, see: https://github.com/chelseakomlo/frost-spec/issues/5]

 # Change Log